rohitraut1024/Predictive-Maintenance-System/README.md

-# Predictive Maintenance for Manufacturing
+# Predictive Maintenance System for Manufacturing

 ### **Problem Description**
 Manufacturing businesses face high costs due to unplanned downtimes caused by mechanical failures.
 Predictive maintenance aims to forecast these failures in advance to minimize downtime and costs.
 This project develops a predictive model to answer: **"What is the probability that a machine will fail soon due to a specific component failure?"** The problem is framed as a multi-class classification task using historical machine data.